Steveorevo/cg-pws-vm/install-debian-linux.md

 * Select 'American English' for the keyboard.

 * Replace the suggested hostname 'debian' with 'local'
-* Enter 'dev.cc' for the domain name
+* Enter 'dev.pw' for the domain name
 * Leave the root user with an empty password
 * Confirm by leaving root user password empty
 * Enter 'debian' for the full name of the new user